 It is never a pleasant experience if the car shuts off while driving, and I can only imagine how scary it must be if it happens to you on a highway or leaving you stranded in the middle of nowhere.
 Luckily, it only happened to me right outside my house.

-However, this issue is often due to a lack of maintenance, and many people don’t have the knowledge or energy to take care of their cars the way they should.
-But what would cause a car to shut off while driving?
+However, this issue is often due to a lack of maintenance, and many people don’t have the knowledge or care enough to take care of their cars the way they should.

 This article will list the most common reasons why your car shuts off while driving and give you the basics on how to diagnose the cause.